NishantCoder108/merkle/escrow/Readme.md

 ### Troubleshooting
 - "TokenAccountNotFoundError": Ensure your wallet has devnet SOL to create ATAs and that `MINT_ADDRESS` is a valid devnet SPL mint.
 - "invalid account data for instruction": Make sure you are using `TOKEN_PROGRAM_ID` (legacy SPL Token) consistently, and that your ATAs were created for the same token program as the mint.
-- No transaction sent: Ensure the call to `sendAndConfirmTransaction` is not commented out.

 ### Licensing
 MIT